Office of Academic Transition

 Q: How do I get enrolled in a Rowan Seminar?

 A: You will probably be pre-enrolled before you even come to campus to choose your other courses.
 Incoming first-year students are placed into an appropriate RS course based on their major or general education requirements.
 You can tell a course is a Rowan Seminar by the “-RS” after the course title on your schedule (for example, “Essentials of Psychology-RS”).
-If you are not pre-enrolled in a RS course, you can email Dr. McElwee (firstname.lastname@example.org) and she will help you.
+If you are not pre-enrolled in a RS course, you can email Dr. Sean Hendricks and he will help you.
 Because the seats in RS courses are reserved for first-year students, you cannot register for a RS course yourself.
-If you accidentally drop your RS, please email Dr. McElwee to get re-enrolled.
+If you accidentally drop your RS, please email Dr. Hendricks to get re-enrolled.

 Q: How does the Rowan Seminar work?